 In the context of insurance companies meetings during a Wakefield Worker’s Compensation claim, insurance adjustors may ask employees to sign a general medical records release.
 Individuals should avoid signing a general release, as their preexisting medical conditions and mental health records are not relevant to the pending workers’ compensation claim.

 Workers should limit release forms to those that request medical records from on or after the accident or injury date.
 Otherwise, workers risk giving insurance companies unnecessary information that may adversely affect their workers’ compensation claims.

-Help with Insurance Companies During a Boston Workers’ Compensation Claim
+Contact Our Massachusetts Workers’ Compensation Lawyer for Help with Insurance Companies During a Claim

 Following an on-the-job injury, you may be able to obtain needed workers’ compensation benefits that you and your families need.
 However, insurance companies often act fast in these situations, meaning many unrepresented people end up giving a statement before they have a chance to get legal advice.

 If you have been hurt at work, you may benefit from meeting with a Somerville, MA workers’ comp lawyer as soon as possible.
 A dedicated attorney could advise you about your legal rights, including what to do when meeting with insurance companies during a Boston workers’ compensation claim.
 To learn more about your legal options, call today.